Exploring the world of guppy care is a delightful experience that I’m always eager to share.

 How do you maintain guppies?

-With proper water temperature, weekly water changes, daily feedings, and appropriate pH levels — guppies are an easy species of freshwater tropical aquarium fish to maintain.
+With the right water temperature, weekly water changes, daily feedings, and appropriate pH levels, your guppies will thrive.
+Here are some key points to help you maintain your guppies:

 Guppies will live for 1-3 years if cared for well.